 - Set up a comfortable area for your cat to sleep.
 Some cats may prefer to find a place around your house to sleep on their own, but giving them a space with an extra comfortable bed or cat tree can help encourage them to go there at night when the bedroom door is closed.

-- Provide some toys for the cat in the special area, but make sure they're toys that can be enjoyed that make no, or little, noise as you don't want them to wake you up.
+- Provide some toys for your cat in the special area, but make sure they're toys that can be enjoyed and that make no, or little, noise, as you don't want them to wake you up.
 Petstages makes some "nighttime" toys designed to entertain your cat while letting you sleep, such as the Swat and Play Quiet Mat.

-Not being able to sleep because your kitty wants to get his breakfast or a cuddle at 4:00 a.m. can definitely be annoying for a cat owner.
-Before you reach for the ear plugs and lock your cat out of the bedroom, it's important to take a look at your cat's daily life to see what could be causing this behavior.
-Work with your veterinarian to make sure nothing medical is affecting your cat and then implement environmental, physical, and mental enrichment changes to give your cat a daily routine that leaves him happy to sleep through the night.
+Not being able to sleep because your kitty wants to get breakfast or a cuddle at 4:00 a.m. can definitely be annoying for a cat owner.
+Before you reach for the earplugs and lock your cat out of the bedroom, take a look at their daily life to see what could be causing this behavior.
+Work with your veterinarian to make sure nothing medical is affecting your cat, and then implement environmental, physical, and mental enrichment changes to give your cat a daily routine that leaves them happy to sleep through the night.